thesofproject/sof-docs/developer_guides/ktest/setup_ktest_environment.rst

 PXE / TFTP / NFS Diskless Lab Integration
 =========================================

-In laboratory environments where DUTs (such as Spider or Dragon Fly) boot over the network using PXE/TFTP for the kernel and NFS for the root filesystem, ``ktest.pl`` can be adapted to write binaries directly to host server export paths rather than transferring over SSH:
+In laboratory environments where DUTs boot over the network using PXE/TFTP for the kernel and NFS for the root filesystem, ``ktest.pl`` can be adapted to write binaries directly to host server export paths rather than transferring over SSH: